TenNga/color-palette-hackathon/README.md

 ## Features:

 - Upload image
-- Generators Color Automatically
+- Generates Color Automatically
-- Click color to copy
+- Click on color to copy

 # Library Used: